zonemaster/zonemaster/docs/public/specifications/test-zones/Delegation-TP/delegation01.md

 The zone has only IPv4 on ns1 and only IPv6 on ns2.

 * Zone: mismatch-delegation-child-2.delegation01.xa
-  * Both ns1 and ns2 in zone.
-  * Only IPv4 on ns1.
+  * Only IPv4 on ns1 in zone.
-  * Only IPv6 on ns2.
+  * Only IPv6 on ns2 in zone.
   * Full set in delegation.

 [Delegation01]:                                                   ../../tests/Delegation-TP/delegation01.md